Allocation Rules1. Eligibility for Student Housing

-Single students can apply for one-person rooms, one-person apartments, or housings shared with other single students.
+Single students can apply for one-person rooms, one-person apartments, or housing shared with other single students.

 Students with child/children can apply for family apartments in Ásgarðar, Hjónagarðar, Skógargarðar, Skuggagarðar and Vetrargarðar.
 The apartments are one and two bedroom apartments (2ja herb. =One bedroom, 3ja herb. = two bedrooms).
 There is only one 3 bedroom apartment (type 3-12) for bigger families, assignments to that apartment are made on special circumstances.

 If expecting a child, applicant must show a proof of pregnancy within a week after the application is made.

 Parent with a shared custody, but the legal address of the child/children is with the other parent, can also apply for family apartment.
 Proof of shared custody must be shown.
 In special circumstances, Student housing can take into account child custody agreement, if such an agreements gives a accurate picture of the applicant´s family life.

 For others, the registration in the National registry of Iceland is used when confirming the family size (foreign citizens can send documents from their home country – if applying before arriving in Iceland).

 The family size and children’s age will be considered when apartments are assigned, both regarding priority and size of apartments.
 This does not apply when children of the applicants have reached the age of 18.
 They should not be listed on the application as there is no priority given because of them.
-Single parents and couples that both are full time students enjoy priority over a couple where only one is a student.
+Single parents and couples that both are full time students are higher prioritized over a couple where only one is a student.